Open / locked files can only be copied by SyncBackLite/SE/Pro when the following criteria are met:

 • The open file is on a “virtual” volume, e.g. you are using a 3rd party program like DriveCrypt.
 Open files cannot be copied from those drives.
 This can also be the case where the profile 'points to' (is configured to include) virtual paths (e.g., symbolic links provided by Windows for use by legacy programs) to the real path\location of the file.
 VSS can not be used to copy open/locked files via virtual paths, but can generally copy the file via the real storage path.

 • Whether open/locked files can be copied from a virtual drive-letter created with the SUBST command (providing the underlying physical drive which the SUBST command points to fulfils the other usual criteria) may depend on your version of Windows.
-It appears this is not possible in XP or Server 2003, but may be possible in Vista and later versions.
+It appears this is not possible in Server 2003, but may be possible in Vista and later versions.

 • Some software (e.g. Acronis True Image 9) can also cause VSS to stop working.
 There have also been reports of Symantec Antivirus Corporate Edition and Microsoft Visio causing problems with VSS.